 The trade section, which establishes an EU-Central America free trade area, will boost trade and investment flows between the 2 regions.
 It takes account of their disparity in terms of economic development, as does the wide-ranging cooperation section: see the 2007-2013 Regional Strategy Paper [491 KB] and the Mid-Term Review of the Regional Strategy Paper 2007-2013 for Central America [23 KB] .

-The EU is main donor of official development aid for Honduras.
-The priorities of the current cooperation can be found in the 2007-13 Country Strategy Paper [991 KB] .
+The EU is the main donor of official development aid to Honduras.
+The priorities for the latest cooperation programme are set out in: